-According to a study by National Healthcare Retention & RN Staffing Report, the average hospital turnover rate in 2017 was 18.2%, which is the highest recorded turnover in the industry for almost a decade.
+According to the National Healthcare Retention & RN Staffing Report, the average hospital turnover rate in 2019 was 17.8%, a decrease of 1.3% from the previous year.
 Since 2013, the average hospital turned over 85.2% of its workforce.

-As the labor gaps grow, it’s important to identify the areas within the healthcare industry that are particularly susceptible to turnover and learn what we can do to slow rates.READ MORE IN OUR EMPLOYEE TURNOVER IN HEALTHCARE EBOOK
+As the labor gaps grow, it’s important to identify the areas within the health care industry that are particularly susceptible to turnover and learn what we can do to slow rates.Raed More in Our Employee Turnover Health Care eBook

 After analyzing the National Healthcare Retention & RN Staffing Report, several patterns of turnover presented themselves.

-- Bedside registered nurse averaged a 16.8% turnover, with bedside nurses slighting lower on the scale and nurses working in emergency care, step down and medical/surgical averaging the highest
+- Bedside registered nurse averaged a 16.8% turnover, with bedside nurses slighting lower on the scale and nurses working in emergency care, step down and medical/surgical averaging the highest.
+The current nurse turnover rate is 8.8% to 37%, depending on region and nursing specialty.
+With a national average of 17.1% for registered nurse (RN) turnover year over year,

 - Certified Nursing Assistant (CNA) 27.7%